publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schIII/m__us_usc_t25_s1632.md

     (b) __Authority; assistance; transfer of funds__

-        (1) In furtherance of the findings and declarations made in subsection (a) of this section, Congress reaffirms the primary responsibility and authority of the Service to provide the necessary sanitation facilities and services as provided in [section 2004a of title 42][/us/usc/t42/s2004a].
+        (1) In furtherance of the findings and declarations made in subsection (a), Congress reaffirms the primary responsibility and authority of the Service to provide the necessary sanitation facilities and services as provided in [section 2004a of title 42][/us/usc/t42/s2004a].

         (2)